Characteristic time and length scales in melts of Kremer-Grest bead-spring polymers with wormlike bending stiffness: Discussion

 Following the packing argument~\cite{lin87,kavassalis87}, the entanglement length for loosely entangled chain with $N_{eK}\gg 1$ should be given by

 where experiments~\cite{fetters94} and a simple geometrical argument for binary entanglements~\cite{rosa2014ring} suggest $\alpha=19\pm2$.
 The parameter $\alpha$ can be interpreted as the number of entanglement strands per entanglement volume.
-Uchida {\it et al.}~\cite{uchida2008viscoelasticity} developped a scaling theory to describe the crossover to the tightly entangled regime, suggesting instead
+Uchida {\it et al.}~\cite{uchida2008viscoelasticity} developed a scaling theory to describe the crossover to the tightly entangled regime, suggesting instead

 Fig. \ref{fig:nektheory} shows the variation of the number of Kuhn segments between entanglements as function of the Kuhn number.
 As expected from Fig. \ref{fig:Entanglementlength} the number of Kuhn units between entanglements drops as chains become stiffer, i.e. the Kuhn number grows.
 We observe good agreement between all our simulation results and the prediction of the Uchida theory eq. (\ref{eq:nekuchida}).
-For $\rho_Kl_K^3<4$ the approximation for flexible chains eq. (\ref{eq:nekflexible}) is also in good agreement with our simulation data.
+For $n_K<4$ the approximation for flexible chains eq. (\ref{eq:nekflexible}) is also in good agreement with our simulation data.
 This suggests that we could, in fact, replace our empirical formula eq. (\ref{eq:nekinterpolation}) with the theoretically motivated extrapolation eq. (\ref{eq:nekuchida}).
 However, as can be seen from the figure, this will be less accurate description of our data for the melts with the most flexible chains.
-Our simulation data displays a slight deviation from the theoretical predictions for the most flexible chains, where our data has a larger curvature than expected from the theory.
-Perhaps by forcing the KG model to be more flexible using a negative angular bending stiffness to reduce the effect of the repulsive pair interaction between next-nearest beads, locally we are forcing the chains adapt zig-zag conformations which could cause deviations from random walk statistics.
-The standard KG model has $\rho_Kl_K^3=2.8$, hence this curvature is only observed for simulations with negative bending stiffness consistent with this interpretation.